openebs/openebs/SECURITY.md

 # Security Policy

-OpenEBS follows similar security policy as other CNCF projects, primarily inspired from the Kubernetes project.
+OpenEBS follows a similar security policy as other CNCF projects, primarily inspired from the Kubernetes project.
 As the community and adoption increases, a much more detailed process will be put in place.

 ## Announcements